A dormant volcano with a narrow summit. Location Alborz Mountains, Iran. Height 5671.

 Damavand is actually a non-active volcano but wipes brim-stone.
 It means that it is going through the last stage before complete silence.
-However, its warm mineral springs, absence of extensive glaciers and frequent earthquakes at every few years intervals are the evidences of internal activities of this mountain.
+However, its warm mineral springs, the absence of extensive glaciers and frequent earthquakes at every few years intervals are the evidence of internal activities of this mountain.
 However, its isolation, high altitude and conic shape visible from far distances, have made it outstanding amongst other high mountains in the region.

 Damavand region is one of the most beautiful natural surroundings with fields full of wild poppy and purple lily in spring and long grass plots in green summer.
-It is also a rainfull area having very hard winters, but moderate summers.
+It is also a painful area having very hard winters, but moderate summers.
 The summit and slopes are always covered by snow.

 In the history of Iran, Damavand has always been a symbol and its name is synonymous with Iran.

 A good number of tales and epics have been written about it, reflecting the deep place it holds in the culture and beliefs of Iranian people.